mszynka/mszynka.github.io/pages/about.md

 # **About Me**

+Hi!
 I am a web developer and programmer.

-I have recently graduated as Bachelor of Computer Science at Poznan University of Technology and I am finishing my Masters.
+I have recently graduated as Master of Computer Science at Poznan University of Technology.

-I work as Full Stack .NET Developer at Mediporta.pl.

 I'm looking forward to any opportunity to learn web development and software programming from experts.

 ## **Career**